Zulu Kingdom: Clashes with Voortrekkers

 In the Cape Colony, increasing tensions between some Dutch Settlers and the British colonial authorities led to a wave of Boer (also known as Voortrekkers) migration northwards from 1836 onwards in order to establish autonomous Boer states independent of British control.
 The Boers settlers began moving across the Orange River northwards.
 While travelling they first collided with the Ndebele kingdom, and then with Dingane's Zulu kingdom.
 In October 1837, the Voortrekker leader Piet Retief visited Dingane at his royal kraal to negotiate a land deal for the voortrekkers.
 In November, about 1,000 Voortrekker wagons began descending the Drakensberg mountains from the Orange Free State into what is now KwaZulu-Natal.

 Dingane asked that Retief and his party retrieve some cattle stolen from him by a local chief as part of the treaty for land for the Boers.
 This Retief and his men did, returning on 3 February 1838.
 The next day, a treaty was signed, wherein Dingane ceded all the land south of the Tugela River to the Mzimvubu River to the Voortrekkers.
 Celebrations followed.
 On 6 February, at the end of the celebrations, Retief's party were invited to a dance, and asked to leave their weapons behind.
 At the peak of the dance, Dingane leapt to his feet and yelled "Bambani abathakathi!" (isiZulu for "Seize the wizards").

 Retief and his men were overpowered, taken to the nearby hill kwaMatiwane, and executed.
 Some allege that they were killed for withholding some of the cattle they recovered, but it is likely that the deal was a plot to overpower the Voortrekkers.
 Dingane's army then attacked and massacred a group of 250 Voortrekker men, women and children camped nearby.
 The site of this massacre is today called Weenen, (Dutch for "to weep").
-The remaining Voortrekkers elected a new leader, Andries Pretorius, who led a crushing attack on the Zulu forces and Dingane at the Battle of Blood River on 16 December 1838, when 15,000 Zulu impis (warriors) attacked a group of 470 Voortrekker settlers led by Pretorius.
+The remaining Voortrekkers elected a new leader, Andries Pretorius, who led a successful defence of the Voortrekker position from the Zulu forces and Dingane at the Battle of Blood River on 16 December 1838, when 15,000 Zulu impis (warriors) attacked a group of 470 Voortrekker settlers led by Pretorius.